jindrichmynarz/dissertation/parts/linking.md

 Co-referent identifiers share the same referent, i.e. they refer to the same entity.
 The existence of co-referent identifiers is possible, because linked data operates under the non-unique name assumption (non-UNA).
 This assumption allows to publish distributed data without coordination required for agreeing on names.
-However, queries and data analyses usually operate under the unique name assumption, and therefore they require a unified dataset without aliases for entities.
+However, queries and data analyses usually operate under the unique name assumption (UNA), and therefore they require a unified dataset without aliases for entities.
 Consequently, the aim of linking is to make explicit links between non-unique names of entities, so that these entities can be unified in data fusion.
 In this way, linking addresses the accidental variety of data published on the Web.

 ### Content-based addressing

 In the absence of agreed upon identifiers, entities are referred to by their description.
-Moreover, unlike RDF, some data formats, such as CSV, do not enable linking.
+Moreover, unlike RDF, some data formats, such as CSV, do not have a mechanism for linking.
 Lack of agreed upon identifiers established by a reliable authority leads to proliferation of aliases for equivalent entities.
 Missing consensual identifiers are one of the key challenges in integration of public procurement data [@AlvarezRodriguez2014].

-If descriptions with which entities are referred to are reliable, we can use content-based addressing to discover descriptions referring to the same entity.
+If descriptions with which entities are referred to are reliable and complete, we can use content-based addressing to discover descriptions referring to the same entity.
 Content-based addressing is a general approach for identifying entities by using their content.
 In case of RDF entities, we assume that triples containing an entity's identifer to make up the entity's description.
-We typically restrict such triples to those in which an entity's identifier is in the subject position.
+We typically restrict such triples to those in which an entity's identifier is in the subject role.
 Various content signatures may be derived from such descriptions of entities.

 Simple keys of entities can be derived from values of specific properties.